 Listed below are three options you might consider when choosing potential school psychologist graduate programs.

-- Earn Your School Psychology Degree at a Graduate School: In a school psychology graduate program anchored on a local campus, you may have access to a variety of valuable program resources.
-For example, in addition to lab space to perform and analyze research, your program might offer simulated work areas designed to reflect what it might be like in a school.
-You might also be able to get hands-on experience using the type of equipment and software you might need once you graduate.
-And, best of all, you might study under professors with concrete experience working as school psychologists in your community!
-So their advice could be tailored to the needs of your students.
+In a graduate program anchored on a local campus you may have access to a variety of valuable program resources.
+For example, the program might offer simulated work areas designed to emulate the school environment.
+You might also be able to get hands on experience using the type of equipment and software needed once you graduate.
+Best of all, you might study under professors with concrete experience working as school psychologists in your community!

-- Online School Psychology Programs: Studying school psychology online could be a more flexible option, appealing to students with busier schedules, or who just prefer a little more independence.
+Studying school psychology online could be a more flexible option, appealing to students with busier schedules, or who just prefer a little more independence.
 By bringing the study of psychology to your laptop, these programs could enable you to be there for your own students every day, while working on developing your expertise to help them more effectively.

-- Hybrid School Psychologist Programs: Caught between the benefits of both graduate school and online programs?
-Hybrid school psychology graduate programs, also known as blended or partially-online, could be the compromise you’re looking for.
-These programs, as with graduate school programs, are anchored on a local campus, with all the benefits that may entail.
-But by offering that in conjunction with online education, they bring an added element of flexibility.
+Caught between the benefits of both graduate school and online programs?
+Hybrid school psychology graduate programs - also known as blended programs - could be the compromise you are looking for.
+These programs are based in-campus with all the benefits that may entail as with graduate programs.
+This brings an added element of flexibility to the program.

 School psychology graduate programs may vary from school to school.
-Additionally, each program may have unique factors, like options for customization, supportive services (like tutoring and library services, for example) available in different ways.
+Additionally, each program may have unique factors like options for customization, supportive services - like tutoring and library services.

 Program format may also impact other parts of the academic program.
-This could include how field experience might be organized, project requirements, and other factors.
-For more information, reach out to the specific school you’re looking at.
+This could include the organization of field experience, project requirements design and other factors.
+For more information reach out to your school of choice.

-How to Become a School Psychologisti
+How to Become a School Psychologist in Cincinnati

-School psychologists apply psychological principles and techniques to education and developmental disorders.
+School psychologists apply psychological principles and techniques to education and developmental disorders according to the BLS.
 They work in schools and school districts to apply their scientific expertise to help students of all levels learn in ways that are effective for them.
 For example, they might work with teachers to identify and test students with exceptional learning needs.

-They may also help to develop IEPs and serve on IEP teams.
-School psychologists also work to foster a positive school culture, conduct interventions, and ensure a positive collaboration between teachers and caretakers.
+School psychologists may also help to develop IEPs and serve on IEP teams.
+They may also work to foster a positive school culture, carry out interventions and ensure a positive collaboration between teachers and caretakers.

 The requirements to become a school psychologists vary by state.
-However typically, people become a school psychologist by completing three key steps.
+However, people usually become a school psychologist by completing three key steps:

 - Earn an advanced degree in school psychology

-- Complete supervised field experience (such as a 1,200-hour supervised internship)
+- Complete supervised field experience (such as a 1,200 hour supervised internship)

 - Attain state licensure or certification

-Most often school psychologists earn a masters degree or specialist degree, such as the education specialist degree (Ed.S.).
+Most often, school psychologists earn a masters degree or specialist degree such as the education specialist degree (Ed.S.).
 However, some school psychologists may have a doctoral degree in school psychology.
-For more information, reach out to your selected school psychology graduate programs, or the organization responsible for licensing school psychologists in your state.
+For more information reach out to your selected graduate school or the organization responsible for licensing school psychologists in your state.

 University of Cincinnati